gignupg/Movie-Subtitles/README.md

 ## Adding Subtitles

-Unfortunately, Movie Subtitles doesn't have a subtitle search.
+Unfortunately, Movie Subtitles does not have a subtitle search.
 You have to download the subtitles online before you can use them in the extension.
 There are many websites that offer free subtitles.
 Two of the most popular ones are [Open Subtitles](https://opensubtitles.org) and [Yify Subtitles](https://yts-subs.com).
 Once you've got the subtitles you're good to go!